zendesk/Youtube_Integration/README.md

 5. Update your `manifest.json`, `app_source/requirements.json`, `.env` to now point to your heroku url endpoints

 6. Add your Heroku urls to your [Google Developer Console](https://console.developers.google.com/apis/credentials).

+#### Setting up Airbrakes on Heroku
+1. Add the Airbrake Error Monitoring Add On for free on Heroku.

+2. Find your Airbrake Id & Key (easiest way is to just click on the Add-On and in the `Overview` section of Heroku.
+This will redirect you to the Add-On site and choose `Sinatra` for project type.
+Insert your Id & Key inside your `.env` file.

 #### Using the app in Zendesk Console
 _Note: For this section we will be working with the `app_source` directory_